Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Evaluation

 \subsection{Experimental Setup}

 The evaluation compares baseline Ara against Ara-Opt, which integrates the proposed optimizations.
 The two designs use the same main architectural configuration and raw memory bandwidth.
-Unless otherwise specified, all experiments are conducted under a unified configuration with VLEN=1024, DLEN=256, and a 128-bit AXI interface, so that the observed performance differences primarily reflect improvements in microarchitectural efficiency rather than resource scaling.
-Performance results are obtained from cycle-accurate RTL models of both designs by running a set of representative test kernels and collecting key performance metrics.
+All experiments are conducted with VLEN=1024, DLEN=256, and a 128-bit AXI interface.
+Performance results are obtained from cycle-accurate RTL simulation.
+The simulation uses the Ideal Dispatcher mode, which injects vector instructions into Ara at the maximum feasible issue rate, thereby reducing the impact of the scalar-core front end on the measured performance and focusing the evaluation on the execution efficiency of Ara's vector backend and memory system.
+Area and power results are derived from synthesis using the TSMC 28nm HPC+ technology library and gate-level switching activity at the tt / 0.9\,V / 25$^\circ$C corner.

-To cover different execution characteristics, we use a representative set of vector kernels, each implemented as hand-optimized assembly code. scal and axpy mainly characterize sustained data supply and load-compute-store overlap in regular streaming scenarios. dotp, gemv, and symv cover reduction, chained dependence, and BLAS2-style mixed memory/compute workloads. gemm, ger, trsm, and syrk represent workloads with higher arithmetic intensity and more complex data reuse patterns.
-In addition, spmv and dwt complement the evaluation with irregular memory-bound and mixed memory/compute scenarios.
-For one-dimensional vector kernels, sufficiently long vector lengths are used to reduce the influence of startup and tail overheads.
-For matrix-related kernels, representative problem sizes are selected to reflect differences in arithmetic intensity, data reuse, and dependence characteristics.
-In particular, gemm is further evaluated with multiple matrix sizes to analyze scaling effects.
+To cover different execution characteristics, we use a representative set of vector kernels implemented in hand-optimized assembly. scal and axpy represent regular streaming and load-compute-store overlap. dotp, gemv, and symv cover reduction or accumulation dependences and BLAS2-style mixed memory/compute workloads. gemm, trsm, and syrk represent higher arithmetic intensity and block-level data reuse, while ger complements the set with regular matrix updates and two-dimensional streaming access. spmv and dwt represent irregular or complex memory-access workloads, respectively.
+For one-dimensional vector kernels, long vector lengths are used to reduce the influence of startup and tail overheads.
+For matrix kernels, representative problem sizes are selected, and gemm is additionally evaluated with multiple sizes to analyze scaling effects.